About touchpoints in a campaign

 Offer PassOfferAdd and manage offers from inside the Offer Pass flow.

-These child items belong to the campaign experience, but you usually manage them from the parent setup rather than from the first campaign picker.
-That is why Offers and Treasure Hunt Objects feel different from a standalone game, activity, treasure hunt, or receipt flow.
+These items belong to the campaign experience, but you manage them from the parent setup rather than from the first campaign picker.
+That is why an Offer or a Treasure Hunt Object behaves differently from a standalone game, activity, treasure hunt, or receipt flow.

 Choose the right app after creation